iafaqueali/iafaqueali/README.md

 - 👋 Hi, This is Afaque Ali
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking for a Position for Software Engineer.
+- 💞️ I’m looking for Senior Software Engineer.
 - 📫 You can reach me out on
 -     Email:-iafaqueali@gmail.com
 -     Twitter:-@iafaqueali